 During cleaning around the ear, if the dog stands up, cover the ear canal with your hand during the rinsing and washing operations.
 While cleaning the head, use your hand to cover his eyes so that the soap or shampoo doesn’t get inside his eyes to cause irritation.

-Make sure that no residual soap or shampoo is remaining in the skin and fur otherwise it may lead to skin irritations and sore.
+Make sure that no residual soap or shampoo is remaining on your dogs skin and fur otherwise it may lead to skin irritations.

-After the cleaning session, comes the drying and this is the most important part.
-To properly do the same gently squeeze out the excess water from the fur, use your hands.
+After bathing your pet, comes the drying.
+To properly dry your dog, gently squeeze out the excess water from their fur, using your hands.
 A large absorbent cotton towel should be used to blot out the excess moisture.

-Don’t rub the dog’s fur as it may cause the pet to have a tangled coat.
-Don’t forget to remove the cotton balls from the ear canals of your dog as entrapped moisture in the same may lead to ear infections.
+Don’t rub your dog’s fur as it may cause your dogs coat to tangle.
+Don’t forget to remove the cotton balls from your dog’s ear canals as trapped moisture may lead to ear infections.

-Avoid letting out your dog until he or she is completely dry.
-To increase the gap between each bathing session brush and comb the dog fur on a regular basis.
-Keep a check for flea or tick infestation.
-And if you want to opt for a waterless bath, sprinkle an excess of baking soda on the fur of your dog and brush out the excess.
+Avoid letting your dog out until he or she is completely dry.
+To increase the gap between each bathing session brush and comb your dog on a regular basis.
+Keep an eye out for fleas and ticks, especially if you are out hiking or camping in the woods.
+And if you want to know if a waterless bath works, check out our dry dog shampoo advice here.